 We aim to partner with individuals, art organisations, community organisations, media organisations, projects, groups and institutions whose interests resonate with ours.
 Please contact us if you’d like to collaborate.

-Dr Laura Basu is a writer and independent scholar affiliated with the Communications and Media department at Goldsmiths, University of London, and the Institute for Cultural Inquiry, Utrecht University.
-She writes on a range of issues to do with culture, society, economics and politics.
+Dr Laura Basu is an economics editor for the media platform openDemocracy.
+She is also a writer and independent scholar affiliated with the Communications and Media department at Goldsmiths, University of London, and the Institute for Cultural Inquiry, Utrecht University.
 Her book Media Amnesia: Rewriting the Economic Crisis (Pluto Press) and her edited volume, The Media and Austerity (Routledge), both came out in April 2018.
+She is currently working on a book on the theme of ‘Good Societies’.